Frequently Asked HVAC & Plumbing Questions

 Looking at the big picture

-Replacing your old furnace with a new higher-efficiency model but leaving your old mechanical thermostat in place, for example, won’t allow you to enjoy all the efficiency advantages the furnace has to offer.
+Replacing your old furnace with a new higher-efficiency model but leaving your old mechanical thermostat in place won’t allow you to enjoy all the efficiency advantages the furnace has to offer.
 Likewise, if you install a new furnace but don’t get a humidifier, the air may seem cooler, forcing you to operate your new system at a higher temperature to be comfortable.
 Plus, you can often save on installation costs if you have several components of your system (for example, a furnace and an air conditioner) replaced at the same time.

-In the spring, Norman Heating, Air Conditioning & Plumbing can typically check a heat pump or air conditioner for all or some of the following:
+In the spring, Norman Heating, Air Conditioning & Plumbing can typically check a heat pump or air conditioner for the following:

 - operating pressures